Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 • For QIL and PACT, the relative proximity of $v$ to the transition point between quantized states does not impact the gradient to the quantization parameters.

-• Thus, we would expect $\partial \hat{v}/\partial s$ to increase as the distance from $v$ to a transitioni point decreases.
+• Thus, we would expect $\partial \hat{v}/\partial s$ to increase as the distance from $v$ to a transition point decreases.

 2.2 Step Size Gradient Scale

-• (You et al., 2017) Good convergence is achieved when the ratio of average update magnitude (lr) to average parameter magnitude (param lr) is approximately the same for all weight layers.
+• (You et al., 2017) Ratio of update magnitude (lr) to parameter magnitude should be same for all weight layers for good convergence.

-• Thus, for a network trained on some loss function $L$, the ratio below should on average be near 1.
+• Thus, for a network trained on some loss $L$, the ratio below should be 1.

-1. Step size parameter should be smaller as precision increases ← data is quantized more finely
+1. Step size param. should be smaller as precision increases ← data is quantized more finely.

-2. Step size updates should be larger as the number of quantized items increases ← more items are summed across when computing its gradient
+2. Step size lr should be larger as the number of quantized items increases ← more items are summed across when computing its gradient.

 2.3 Training